eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-commands-project.md

 - Maven properties can be entered in the form `key=value`
 - It is not advised to overwrite the microclimate property
 - Maven properties can be used in conjunction with Maven profiles

+#### Project status ping timeout
+`statusPingTimeout: <string>`
+- This value is the total number of pings used by Codewind to determine if the project has timeout issue during starting state.
+- Each ping takes 2 seconds. e.g. if the value is set to 30, the timeout is 60 seconds.
+- If the value is not set, the default value is set to `90` (3 minutes) for Appsody projects, and `30` (1 minute) for all other project types.

 ***